mikemintz/deme/deme_django/docs/architecture.rst

 A good example of a RelationActionNotice is a membership that points to a collection.
 If I'm viewing the ActionNotices for the collection, I will see a RelationActionNotice saying that at some date, some user set the membership to point to this collection.
 Or in other words, an item was added to this collection.

-In order to view ActionNotices, an agent must have the ``view action_notices`` permission with respect to the item.
+In order to view ActionNotices, an agent must have the ``view action_notices`` permission with respect to the action item.
 For RelationActionNotices, an agent must also have permission to view the pointing field in the *from* item.

 If you are subscribed to an item (via the Subscription item type), and you have permission to view ActionNotices on that item, you will receive notifications by email every time an ActionNotice is generated.

-The ActionNotices about an agent include ActionNotices whose ``creator`` field points to the agent, in addition to ActionNotices whose ``item`` field points to the agent.
+The ActionNotices about an agent include ActionNotices whose ``action_agent`` field points to the agent, in addition to ActionNotices whose ``action_item`` field points to the agent.
 Thus, if you subscribe to an agent, you will get emails about things they do, in addition to things done to them.
-For this reason, RelationActionNotices are not generated for the ``creator`` field of an item, or else there would be redundant ActionNotices on the same item.
+For this reason, RelationActionNotices are not generated for the ``action_agent`` field of an item, or else there would be redundant ActionNotices on the same item.

 Permissions
 ^^^^^^^^^^^